AI-for-Education/fabdata-llm/README.md

     inmsg, outmsg = chatter.chat("(pi * 5.4) + (6 * e)")
     print(outmsg)

-    # view the chat history, including the chain of tools calls
+    # view the chat history, including the chain of tool calls
     print(chatter.History)

     # view the history of only the last conversational event (i.e. from user input to final response)